Skip to main content

 Written by Jason Mann

-Updated over a week ago
+Updated over a month ago

 Unit testing automation jobs in Gearset track Apex unit test results (pass/fail) and code coverage across your chosen orgs on a daily basis.
-You can configure notifications to be sent if tests start failing or code coverage drops below a set threshold.

 Creating a unit testing job in Gearset

-3. Choose the days of the week you want the job to run
+3. Choose the days of the week you want the job to run.

 4. Choose the time you want the job to run each day.